 National Youth Hunt

-The nomination period for the 2014 National Youth Hunt is now open.
+The nomination period for the 2016 National Youth Hunt is now open.
 The nomination form (found at the top of the page) includes instructions on how to submit the completed nomination.
-Nominations will be accepted until May 31, 2014, and QDMA will announce the young hunters selected for the National Youth Hunt at its 2014 National Convention.
+Nominations will be accepted until May 31, 2016, and QDMA will announce the young hunters selected for the National Youth Hunt during the summer of 2016.

 Important details to keep in mind as you prepare your nomination: